Skip to content

 Key Findings

-I interviewed Michael and 4 other independent truckers, analyzed 6 competing products (McLeod, Verizon Connect, BigRoad, TruckLogics, Dr.Dispatch, Trucker Path), and reviewed industry data from ATBS and OOIDA.
-The research revealed that the problem isn't a lack of tools — it's that every existing tool is built for fleets of 50+ trucks, not a solo operator in a cab.
+I interviewed Michael and 4 other independent truckers, analyzed 6 competing products, and reviewed industry data from ATBS and OOIDA.
+The core finding: the problem isn't a lack of tools — every existing tool is built for fleets, not a solo operator in a cab.

 01

-Real trucker quote: "There hasn't been anything that looks too user friendly.
+"There hasn't been anything that looks too user friendly.
 It's all so complicated."
-Apps requiring more than 3 taps per task see a 45% drop in completion rates within the first week — and every competitor requires 5–7+ taps for basic actions
+Apps requiring more than 3 taps per task see 45% drop-off in the first week — every competitor requires 5–7+

 02